 Custom date formats in Shortcuts on iPhone or iPad

-Despite all the predefined date formatting options, you may want to craft a format specific to your needs.
+Despite all of the predefined date formatting options, you may want to craft a format specific to your needs.
 You can create a custom date format by choosing Custom in the Format Date action.
 An additional Format String text field is displayed, allowing you to enter a format string that consists of a pattern of special characters.

 Note: For custom format strings, Shortcuts uses the patterns defined by the Unicode Technical Standard #35.
 For more information, see Date Format Patterns.